Frederick the Great: Seven Years' War

-In the early spring of 1757, Frederick once more invaded Bohemia.
-He was victorious against the Austrian army at the Battle of Prague on 6 May 1757, but his losses were so great he was unable to take the city itself, and settled for besieging it instead.
-A month later on 18 June 1757, Frederick suffered his first major defeat at the Battle of Kolín, which forced him to abandon his invasion of Bohemia.
+In the early spring of 1757, Frederick again invaded Bohemia.
+He was victorious against the Austrian army at the Battle of Prague on 6 May 1757, but his losses were so great he was unable to take the city, and settled for besieging it.
+On 18 June 1757, Frederick suffered his first major defeat at the Battle of Kolín, which forced him to abandon his invasion of Bohemia.
 When the French and the Austrians pursued him into Saxony and Silesia in the fall of 1757, Frederick defeated and repulsed a much larger Franco-Austrian army at the Battle of Rossbach and another Austrian army at the Battle of Leuthen.
-Frederick hoped these two victories would force Austria to negotiate, but Maria Theresa was determined not to make peace until she had recovered Silesia, and the war continued.
+Frederick hoped these two victories would force Austria to negotiate, but Maria Theresa was determined not to make peace until she had recovered Silesia.
 Despite its strong performance, the losses suffered from combat, disease and desertion had severely reduced the quality of the Prussian army.

-In the remaining years of the war, Frederick faced a coalition of enemies including Austria, France, Russia, Sweden, and the Holy Roman Empire, supported only by Great Britain and its allies Hesse, Brunswick, and Hanover.
+In the remaining years of the war, Frederick faced a coalition of enemies including Austria, France, Russia, Sweden, and the Holy Roman Empire, supported only by Britain and its allies Hesse, Brunswick, and Hanover.
 In 1758 Frederick once more took the initiative by invading Moravia.
-By May, he had laid siege to Olomouc; but, the Austrians were able to hold the town and destroyed Frederick's supply train, forcing him to retreat into Silesia.
+By May, he had laid siege to Olomouc, but the Austrians were able to hold the town and destroyed Frederick's supply train, forcing him to retreat into Silesia.
 In the meantime, the Russian army had advanced within 100 mi east of Berlin.
 In August, he fought the Russian forces to a draw at the Battle of Zorndorf, in which nearly a third of Frederick's soldiers were casualties.
 He then headed south to face the Austrian army in Saxony.
 There, he was defeated at the Battle of Hochkirch on 14 October, although the Austrian forces were not able to exploit their victory.

 During the 1759 campaign, the Austrian and Russian forces took the initiative, which they kept for the remainder of the war.
-They joined and once more advanced on Berlin.
+They joined and advanced on Berlin.
 Frederick's army, which consisted of a substantial number of quickly recruited, half-trained soldiers, attempted to check them at the Battle of Kunersdorf on 12 August, where he was defeated and his troops were routed.
 Almost half his army was destroyed, and Frederick almost became a casualty when a bullet smashed a snuffbox he was carrying.
 Nevertheless, the Austro-Russian forces hesitated and stopped their advance for the year, an event Frederick later called the "Miracle of the House of Brandenburg".
 Frederick spent the remainder of the year in a futile attempt to manoeuvre the Austrians out of Saxony, where they had recaptured Dresden.
 His effort cost him further losses when his general Friedrich August von Finck capitulated at Maxen on 20 November.